videni/casbin/README.md

                 hostport: "3306"
 ```

-### 3. Install database table if you use DatabaseAdapter
+### 3. Install database tables if you use DatabaseAdapter

 ```
 bin/console videni-casbin:install mysql